BioJulia/PopGen.jl/docs/popdata_basics/dataexploration.md

 ## Pairwise Identical Genotypes
 While not a substitute for a [kinship analysis](docs/analyses/relatedness), it may be useful to know or verify how similar your data are in a very literal sense: how many identical genotypes do two individuals have across all loci?
-To do this, we use `pairwise_identical()` to perform an all x all comparison of identical genotypes.
+To do this, we use `pairwiseidentical()` to perform an all x all comparison of identical genotypes.
 This can be done for all individuals in a `PopData` object, or restricted to a specific set of individuals:

 <Tabs
   block={true}